Hubert H. Humphrey Building History

 On October 23, 1977, Public Law 95-141 passed and renamed the South Portal Building in honor of Hubert H. Humphrey.
 A former Vice President and then serving U.S. Senator from Minnesota, Hubert H. Humphrey was the first living person to have a federal building named in their honor.
 The building’s dedication took place on November 1, 1977 and shortly thereafter on January 13, 1978, Humphrey passed away due to terminal cancer.

 Throughout his life, Humphrey held a reputation as a versatile and effective legislator.
 He was known for his “Food for Peace” and disbarment proposals as well as his sponsorship of farm and welfare measures.
-In 1961, Humphrey was actively involved in civil rights even preceding his time in politics; he became the chosen as the Democratic majority whip.
+First elected to the Senate in 1948, Humphrey was actively involved in the Civil Rights movement throughout his career.
+In 1961, he was elected as the Democratic Majority Whip.
 As Vice-President, he exercised his Congressional influence in support of Lyndon Baines Johnson’s Great Society domestic program.
 When Humphrey was re-elected to the Senate in 1970 and 1976, he was given the nickname ‘the happy warrior’ for his tireless efforts in sponsoring a bill to promote full employment through government planning.